Want To Retire at 62? See if You Can Answer These Seven Questions

 “While it’s not a requirement for retirement, paying off your mortgage, student loans, credit cards, auto loans and other debts can help to safeguard your savings and standard of living in retirement,” says Vargas.

-Once you determine your monthly expenses in retirement, weigh that against the income you’ll bring in from retirement savings accounts, Social Security, pensions, savings and other reliable income streams.
+Once you determine your monthly expenses in retirement, weigh that against the income from savings, Social Security, pensions and other areas.
 If you think you’ll have enough, then go for it.

 2. Is there a plan to put your money to work?